VET Program Approval and Maintenance Procedure

 • Authorisation Form

-1. Quality Assurance Services to arrange for DVC(VET) to sign ASQA Delegate Report Authorisation Form.
+1. Strategic Regulatory Services to arrange for PVC (VET) to sign ASQA Delegate Report Authorisation Form.

-Q. Quality Assurance Services to process applications for additions to Scope through ASQANet.
-Quality Assurance Services
+Q. Strategic Regulatory Services to process applications for additions to Scope through ASQANet.
+Strategic Regulatory Services

-2. The University has a registered password for accessing ASQANet which is held by Quality Assurance Services which processes all applications for adding or deleting items from the University'’s Scope of Registration.
+2. The University has a registered password for accessing ASQANet which is held by Strategic Regulatory Services who process all applications for adding or deleting items from the University’s Scope of Registration.

-3. Applications should be processed in accordance with the Quality Assurance Services ‘ASQANET User Guide’.
+3. Applications should be processed in accordance with the Strategic Regulatory Services ‘ASQANet User Guide’.
 The User Guide provides step-by- step instructions on the adding or removing of qualifications from the University's Scope of Registration.

 4. If the qualification is part of a Third PartyArrangement, this activity must be registered separately through ASQANet; refer to the Third Party Delivery of VET Training and Assessment Procedure for more detailed information.

 R. The signed Delegate Report Authorisation Form to be submitted to ASQA.
-Quality Assurance Services
+Strategic Regulatory Services

 1. The University has been granted delegate status by ASQA which allows the University to approve amendments to its own Scope of Registration.
 ASQA must still be notified of any additions using the Delegate Report Authorisation Form.